janpgu/modernCS/README.md

 <a name="documentation"></a>
 ### Full Documentation
 The previous sections covered the majority of important topics, they however can't replace a full technical documentation, which you can find here: [Full Documentation](Documentation/modernCS_Documentation.pdf)

+Note that the documentation is still a work in progress and missing a lot of key sections.

 <a name="development"></a>
 ## Development